 The Cagney’s dining room on Norwegian Epic shares a U-shaped area with Moderno Churrascaria on the opposite side of a bar that separates the two dining areas.
 Cagney’s has an open kitchen visible at the front of the restaurant.

 Although this is a specialty restaurant, no strict dress codes are mandated.
 Resort casual with shirts and shoes are acceptable in Cagney’s.

 Cagney’s’ menu is organized in a logical manner with starters, soup and salads, entrées, and sides.

-We dined twice in Cagney’s.
-My fish-loving dining partner raved about the trout and the shrimp, and was thrilled that the Caesar Salad included the requisite anchovy.
+We dined twice at Cagney’s.
+My fish-loving dining partner raved about the trout and the shrimp and was thrilled that the Caesar Salad included the requisite anchovy.

 Is Cagney’s Steakhouse Worth It?

 Cagney’s certainly competes well with our local steakhouses, and the price is actually more than competitive.
 The service is good and the quality of the meals makes Cagney’s a popular choice for finer dining.

 Especially with the dining package that Norwegian Cruise Line offers, it’s hard to not consider it as a dining choice.
 With the dining package, guests may choose a starter, soup or salad, main entrée, two sides, and dessert.

 The Tomahawk Steak does come with an extra surcharge for those on the dining package.
 For the few who don’t have a dining package, the menu is à la carte.